jasonsiders/apex-async-actions/README.md

 -   Above _Default Organization Level Value_, click **_New_**.
 -   Set _Enabled_ to `true`, and _Threshold_ to `INFO`.

 > Note: Async Actions always run as the `Automated Process` user, which doesn't appear in Custom Settings' `User` lookup.
-For this reason, use the org-wide default Log Settings record to govern log visibility for Async Actions.
+For this reason, use the org-wide default Log Settings record to govern log visibility for Async Actions, or use an anonymous apex script to create a `LogSetting__c` record for this user.

 Read more about `apex-logger` [here](https://github.com/jasonsiders/apex-logger).